 Depending on your region, the programme team can provide contact details of programme alumni.

 CPSL runs a variety of programmes focusing on strategy and leadership in sustainability.
 We also run customised programmes, tailored to suit the specific needs of organisations and/or of the national context in which they operate.
-For those interested in sustainability studies, our accredited courses (our MSt or Master of Studies in Sustainability Leadership, and the PCSB, Postgraduate Certificate on Sustainable Business) may be good options.
+For those interested in sustainability studies, our graduate study courses (our MSt or Master of Studies in Sustainability Leadership, the PCSB, Postgraduate Certificate on Sustainable Business, and the PCSVC, Postgraduate Certificate in Sustainable Value Chains) may be good options.

 CPSL’s involvement on business and sustainability goes beyond executive education programmes and sustainability training.
 Through our Business Platforms we focus on issues where business can have a significant impact on policy and business practice and where collective action is needed.